demanded

-Lord of the Flies Book Review: Teaching Lord of the Flies
+Lord of the Flies Ideas & Suggestions for Teaching

-Teaching Lord of the Flies is great, especially if you have some good Lord of the Flies Lesson Plans.
-Use this Lord of the Flies book review to get you started.
+Teaching Lord of the Flies is great, especially if you have some good lesson plans and creative teaching ideas at your disposal.
+Read my review and teaching suggestions to get started.

-Lord of the Flies Book Review: Summary
+Lord of the Flies Ideas & Suggestions for Teaching

 An imaginary beast haunts the island and the boys.
 Jack claims his hunters will protect the beast.
 Simon says there is no beast.
 Ralph and Piggy just want to be rescued from the beast.

-A Lord of the Flies analysis shows the novel is much more than an adventure story.
-It's a treatise on human savagery and the thin line between civilization and chaos.
+A closer analysis shows the novel is much more than an adventure story.
+It’s a treatise on human savagery and the thin line between civilization and chaos.
 It also examines the damaging effects of fear and the inherent presence of evil in all humans.
 The following literary elements are present:

 4. Theme: Golding examines the nature of evil as the boys' primal instincts take control.